TechExMachina/react-collection-manager/README.md

 ![react-collection-manager in action](https://raw.githubusercontent.com/techexmachina/react-collection-manager/master/react-collection-manager-demo.png)

-## Demo and documentation
+## Demonstration and Documentation

-For examples in action and full documentation, go to ...
+For examples in action and full documentation, go to [StoryBook](https://react-collection-manager.netlify.com/)

 OR